 Aside from composing I make my living by editing a lot of sheet music, writing about music theory, running a guitar and ukulele orchestra in a local community college, teaching about 35 private students a week, and working in a bookshop.
 I just submitted my PhD in Music Composition at the University of Cambridge – I was this first person to read for this degree – and am deeply enjoying preparing for some crazy and exciting upcoming compositional projects (which I hope to be able to discuss in more detail before the end of this residency).

 I am going to focus on the creative processes behind some of my compositions, compositions that I am particularly proud of.
 I’m currently preparing sketch materials and rough recordings to illustrate the process of composition from the first idea to the finished (is it ever finished?) product.
-Some of what I discuss will be quite technical and some of it won’t, hopefully there will be something here for everyone!
+Some of what I discuss will be quite technical and some of it won’t, hopefully, there will be something here for everyone!
 I’m also going to explore how my creative output relates to the work of other people.

 The first piece I will look at – this will be my next article – is Ten Acre Riots! for solo piano.
 I wrote this as part of Psappha’s Composing for Piano Scheme in 2016, it has been shortlisted and commended in several international competitions and it a work that I think highlights some of the topics I am interested in.
 In Ten Acre Riots!
-I explore some narratives relating to prejudice and violence, there are a lot of fun and interesting technical components, and it’s an exciting and virtuosic piece.
+I explore some narratives relating to prejudice and violence, there is a lot of fun and interesting technical components, and it’s an exciting and virtuosic piece.
 I’ve included a recording of Benjamin Powell performing this work below:

 Following on from this I’d like to write an article about some of the work I’ve undertaken with Paul Roland and also, separately, with the University of Cambridge.
 This article will explore the role of my creativity and expertise in the context of other people’s projects.
 This article will touch on my work relating to Paul Roland’s upcoming orchestral work and also the premiere performance of Liszt’s unfinished opera Sardanapolo – both of which I have been involved with in some way.

-I have also written a clarinet quartet especially for the Bute Clarinet Quartet as part of residency and, over the next few weeks, I am hoping to record it so I can include it in my penultimate article.
+I have also written a clarinet quartet especially for the Bute Clarinet Quartet as part of the residency and, over the next few weeks, I am hoping to record it so I can include it in my penultimate article.
 The composition is called Clean Industry, it’s a lot of fun, and it deals with another aesthetic component of my work – ecology.
-Here’s another fun piece of music I wrote, hopefully this will tide you over:
+Here’s another fun piece of music I wrote, hopefully, this will tide you over:

 Finally, I will present an article on my composition My Mind Directs My World for Orchestra.
 This was composed as part of Sound and Music’s Portfolio Scheme and performed by the London Graduate Orchestra, conducted by Claire Lampon, earlier this year.
 This is a jubilant, exciting piece and it contains lots of really exciting musical ideas that I look forward to writing about.